OOP-FIIT/Auction-app-JavaFX/README.md

-# Replace and write your Name and Lastname
+# Mykhailo Sichkaruk

-## Replace and write Project name
+## Auction for online advertisement

 ## Table of Contents